yrstruely/concerto/README.md

 ### Steps:
 1. In the `k6-exports-template.js` file create API method config variables from your existing API methods in your `./client-configs/sample-client-config.js` file --- *just assume they already exist!*
 2. For example: ```const getPostsConfig = getPosts()``` --- *where `getPosts()` is an existing method from `./client-configs/sample-client-config.js`*
-3. Set up your k6 requests using the the method config variables you just created
+3. Set up your k6 requests using the the method config variables you just created.
     ```js
       // getPosts() is auto-generated from ./client-configs/sample-client-config.js
       const getPostsConfig = getPosts()